 Given the backdrop of the previous century's bloody conflicts, this document might seem like a tragic testament to 20th-century utopian illusions.
-However, scholars like Oona A. Hathaway and Scott J. Shapiro argue that the pact was pivotal2 because it shifted international relations towards the principle that law should not arise from injustice.
+However, scholars like Oona A. Hathaway and Scott J. Shapiro argue that the pact was pivotal2 because it shifted international relations towards the principle, ex injuria jus non oritur, that law should not arise from injustice.

-The Stimson Doctrine, stemming from the Pact, came into use in 1932 when the United States refused to recognize Japan's claim to Manchuria3.
-Similarly, the U.S. declined to acknowledge the Soviet Union's annexation of the Baltic
+The Stimson Doctrine, stemming from the Pact, came into use in 1932 when the United States refused to accept Japan's claim to Manchuria3.
+Similarly, the U.S. declined to recognize the Soviet Union's